andijakl/HeartAR/README.md

 * **Screen Auto-Rotation:** Disabled, as this gives a better user experience on Android without screen flickering while turning the screen.
 Auto-rotation would mainly be needed for static textual content that is not anchored to a plane or augmented image or otherwise placed in screen-space instead of world-space.

 * **GLB / GLTF Import:** The 3D models of the human heart and nerve cells were imported from GLB files.
 This format is not yet natively supported in Unity.
-This app therefore includes the [SketchFab unitypackage](https://github.com/sketchfab/UnityGLTF/releases/tag/1.0.3), which imported the models.
+They were imported through the [SketchFab unitypackage](https://github.com/sketchfab/UnityGLTF/releases/tag/1.0.3).

 ## Credits

-The 3D models used in this scene have been created by Microsoft: [Beating heart](https://www.remix3d.com/details/059f2766c027458787256ebb47a4094e?section=other-models), [Human heart](https://www.remix3d.com/details/G009SW90XX63?section=other-models), [Nerve cell](https://www.remix3d.com/details/4792d1b6b6954e7882c429e8b4dcaa8c?section=other-models).
+The 3D models used in this scene have been created by Microsoft and were downloaded from *Remix3D*.
+Update: the *Remix3D* platform is no longer available, you can still find the models through the 3D model section of Office 365.
+To avoid dead links, I've removed the links to the original source from the readme.

 Released under the MIT license - see the LICENSE file for details.